michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-10-12-delta-rs-poc.md

 Enter **Delta-RS**, an open-source, Rust-based implementation of the Delta Lake format.
 It brings ACID transactions, schema enforcement, and time travel to our **S3-compatible MinIO bucket** — without adding external dependencies or complexity.

+🧩 The stack:
+ - A microcosm of a cloud lakehouse:
+ - MinIO = your S3/ADLS
+ - Delta-RS = Delta/Iceberg metadata engine
+ - PolyBase = SQL-to-lake connector
+ - Power BI = semantic/BI layer

-Here’s how I’ll prove it.
+Here’s how I intend to prove it.

 ---